ABOUT AAIFF

 • AUDIENCE AWARD: DOCUMENTARY SHORT

-Additionally, AAIFF presents THE ASIAN AMERICAN MEDIA AWARD and the ASIAN MEDIA HUMANITARIAN AWARD to those who have contributed significantly to Asian American media.
-Since its inception in 1987, recipients have included:
+Additionally, AAIFF presents THE ASIAN AMERICAN MEDIA AWARD, the ASIAN MEDIA HUMANITARIAN AWARD, and the SIKAY TANG CRITICAL LENS AWARD to those who have contributed significantly to Asian American media.
+Since 1987, recipients of these awards have included: